Michael Cimino: Director leaves a lasting, controversial legacy

 The film industry is one that many people attempt to pierce but few find success.
 Even fewer manage to sustain careers in such a vastly competitive business.
 Fewer still manage to do so and win such prestigious awards as Oscars or BATFAs.
 However, one man succeeded in all of the above, then followed up by destroying his career and taking down an entire movie studio in the process.

 Controversial filmmaker Michael Cimino racked up an impressive resume in commercial work on the East Coast before making his way to Hollywood at the dawn of the 1970s.
-Cimino, who passed away Cimino in July 2016 at age 77, co-wrote high-profile projects, including science-fiction thriller Silent Running and Magnum Force.
+Cimino, who passed away in July, 2016, at age 77, co-wrote high-profile projects, including science-fiction thriller Silent Running and the action-packed Magnum Force.
 He landed his first directing gig with 1974’s Thunderbolt and Lightfoot.
 While that film was successful, nothing could prepare Cimino for the acclaim that his next production would thrust upon him.
 Showered with Academy Awards (including Best Picture), 1978’s The Deer Hunter, catapulted Cimino to a new level of recognition and Hollywood clout.

 While Cimino subsequently directed four additional films, he was never able to fully resurrect his career.
 None of his later efforts were hits, and the recognition he received came mainly in the form of Golden “Razzie” Raspberry Awards, with critics calling his earlier success “a pure fluke.”
 Did Cimino deserve to be permanently designated to this artistic purgatory?
 Was Heaven’s Gate deserving of the torrents of scathing reviews that were hurled upon it?
 Surprisingly, audiences have warmed to the film in the decades since its original release, considering it a lost classic.
 Was a gifted artist’s career unfairly tainted by one out-of-hand production?
 Could Cimino have delivered more masterpieces had he been given the opportunity?
 Although fans will never get the chance to find out, Cimino left a slim catalog, complete with considerable visual and storytelling talent.

-Surprisingly, Thunderbolt and Lightfoot almost wasn’t directed by Cimino.
+Surprisingly, Cimino almost did not direct Thunderbolt and Lightfoot.
 Apparently, Clint Eastwood was originally slated to direct the film.
-It was only after reading Cimino’s script that an impressed Eastwood offered him the chance to take the reigns as a solo screenwriter and a director.
+It was only after reading Cimino’s script that an impressed Eastwood offered him the chance to take the reins as a solo screenwriter and a director.

 The Deer Hunter tells the moving story of “Mike” (Robert De Niro), “Nick” (Christopher Walken) and “Steve” (John Savage), three workers from the steel mill town of Clairton, Pennsylvania.
 The film consists of three very distinct segments.
 The first details the trio’s celebration of Steve’s wedding in 1967 as they prepare ship off to fight in Vietnam.
 The second chapter outlines the group’s horrifying experiences during the war.
 Depicted in great detail is a traumatizing ordeal in which the trio are taken prisoner by North Vietnamese soldiers.
 Forced to play Russian roulette, they manage to barely escape.
 The third and final act examines the damage the war has done to each of their lives.